SixArm/sixarm-company-consulting-agreement/README.md

 include the right to redistribute, resell, or relicense the Work.

+### 6.4 Copyright and license for Background Technology

+While performing the Work, Consultant may from time to time use Background Technology.
+For example, open source software toolkits, stock photos, graphic diagrams, template documents, packaged applications, commercial off the shelf software, etc.

+These works may variously be created by Consultant, subcontractors, third parties, etc.

+Consultant may from time to time modify these works, or create derivative works.
+For example, modifying open source code to an open source toolkits, editing stock photos, augmenting images in graphic diagrams, filling in template documents, extending packaged applications, creating scripts for commercial off the shelf software, etc.

+These modifications and/or derivative works may be used during the course of the Work and may be among the deliverables.

+Copyright for Background Technology remains the property of respective owners.

+License for Background Technology remains the property of respective owners.

+Background Technology may include many kinds of copyrights and licenses.
+For example, open software software toolkits may include the GNU Public License, graphic diagrams may include the Creative Commons License, tempate documents may include the Apache License, etc. In all cases it is Client's responsibility to vet all legal aspects to Client's satisfaction.

+Unless otherwise specified, Consultant's modifications and/or derivative works belong to the Background Technology respective owners.
+For example, Consultant may writes a software bug fix for Background Technology source code; the bug fix belongs to the Background Technology respective owner.

-### 6.4 Copyright and license for new generic works
+### 6.5 Copyright and license for new Background Technology

-While performing the Work, Consultant may from time to time create new works, for example new technologies that are generic, or generally useful, or modular, or suitable for becoming libraries, or packages, or adjunct technology.
-For example, Consultant may write a string parser that is suitable for a small open source project, or a testing library that other projects can use, or a data calculation tool that can become a standalone utility.
+While performing the Work, Consultant may from time to time create new Background Technology.
+For example, new technologies that are generic, or generally useful, or suitable for becoming shared libraries, or open source code, or public packages.
+For example, Consultant may write a text parser that is generic and generally useful, or a testing tool suitable for becoming a shared library usable by multiple projects, or a data calculation application that can be published as open source code, or system managemenet software that can become a public package.

+This new Background Technology may be used during the course of the Work and may be among the deliverables.

-Copyright for new generic works is in Consultant's name unless otherwise specified.
+Copyright for new Background Techology is in Consultant's name unless otherwise specified.

-License for new generic works is in Consultant's name unless otherwise specified.
+License for new Background Techology is in Consultant's name unless otherwise specified.

-Upon completion of Work, and only upon receiving payment of balance due,and Consultant will grant Client a perpetual, irrovocable, worldwide license to use and modify the new generic works.
+Upon completion of Work, and only upon receiving payment of balance due,and Consultant will grant Client a perpetual, irrovocable, worldwide license to use and modify the new Background Technology.
 This license does not include the right to redistribute, resell, or relicense the Work.

-### 6.5 Copyright and license for pre-existing works

-While performing the Work, Consultant may from time to time use pre-existing works, for example background technology, open source software toolkits, stock photos, graphic diagrams, template documents, etc. These works may variously be created by Consultant, subcontractors, third parties, etc.

-Consultant may from time to time modify these works, for example modifying open source code to an open source toolkits, augmenting images in graphic diagrams, editing template documents, creating software libraries, etc. These may be used during the course of the Work and may be among the deliverables.

-These works remain the property of the respective owners, and may include alternative copyrights and licenses, for example open software software toolkits that include the GNU Public License, graphic diagrams that include the Creative Commons License, tempate documents that include the Apache License, etc.

 ## 7. Limits